Tim-Abwao/tim-abwao.github.io/_posts/2019-09-05-Basic-Text-Mining-Using-SpaCy-NLP.md

 - **Sentence Boundary Detection:** getting the sentences in the text (grouping together tokens that make up individual sentences by identifying where sentences begin and end).

 ## Getting Started
 Installation instructions can be found at [spaCy's usage guide](https://spacy.io/usage).
-The form there helps configure your install for a particular Operating System, Python Package Manager, Python version, Language and a few extra options.
+The customisation-form there helps configure your install for a particular Operating System, Python Package Manager, Python version, Language and a few extra options.

 Spacy has its very own [Advanced NLP with spaCy course](https://course.spacy.io) which *exlains* and *demonstrates* its more advanced features.
 The included *practice sessions* let you see it in action.
 This is probably the best way to learn what spaCy is all about.

 ## Next Steps
-If you're interested in trying spaCy out for yourself, you can download and test  [this simple NLP app](https://github.com/Tim-Abwao/spaCy-Text-App).
+If you're interested in trying spaCy out for yourself, you can download and test  [this simple NLP app](https://github.com/Tim-Abwao/text-mining-spacy).
 It's intended to extract text from documents in a multitude of formats, and derive named-entity information.
 Feel free to make adjustments and improvements.